 Does your 11-year-old like cupcakes?
 This cupcake maker turns out delicious treats in three easy steps.
 All you have to do is prepare the batter, pour it in, close the lid and let them cook.

 No hot ovens or messy pans for clean up.
 The unit has a non-slip base, an indicator light for preheating and when in use, and a safety lock for when it’s cooking.
-A manual with recipes and instructions are included.

 49. Kidzlane Light Up Dance Mat